1 9 6 9 – 1 9 7 3 (UK)

 Within six months of its launch, London Weekend Television was the grateful recipient of a new sitcom from seasoned writers, Ronald Wolfe and Ronald Chesney (who had been responsible for The Rag Trade).

-“Blakey” was the constant tormentor of Stan Butler (Reg Varney) – the Driver of the green number 11 bus to the cemetery gates – and his conductor, faithful sidekick and partner in crime, Jack Harper (Bob Grant).
+“Blakey” was the constant tormentor of Stan Butler (Reg Varney) – the driver of the green number 11 bus to the cemetery gates – and his conductor, faithful sidekick and partner in crime, Jack Harper (Bob Grant).

 Most episodes centred on Stan and Jack’s battles with the dim-witted Blakey, who would usually retort “I ‘ate you Butler”, and/or the lads’ attempt to woo the conductresses (or “clippies”).
 Stan was a bachelor and lived with his bingo-loving, widowed, super-smothering mum (Doris Hare).
+Home was sausages and cups of tea, and the telly flickering in the corner of the room.

 Arthur originally worked as a hospital porter in the city hospital but changed job and worked as a booking clerk for British Rail.